🎉 After almost 3 years, TH04 finally caught up to TH05 and is now 100%

 approximation of physics had to have been written that way on purpose.
 But

 hey, it uses 64-bit floating-point variables!

 …sometimes at least, and quite randomly.
 This was also where I had to

 learn about Turbo C++'s floating-point code generation, and how rigorously

-it defines the order of instructions when mixing
+it defines the order of instructions when mixing double and

 float variables in arithmetic or conditional expressions.